Filippo Brunelleschi

 Santa Maria del Fiore cathedral towering above Florence, with the largest brick dome in the world, realized by Brunelleschi.

-Filippo di ser Brunellesco di Lippo Lapi (1377 – 15 April 1446), commonly known as Filippo Brunelleschi (/ˌbruːnəˈlɛski/ BROO-nə-LESK-ee; /it/) and also nicknamed Pippo by Leon Battista Alberti, was an Italian architect, designer, goldsmith, and sculptor.
+Filippo di ser Brunellesco di Lippo Lapi (1377 – 15 April 1446), commonly known as Filippo Brunelleschi (/ˌbruːnəˈlɛski/ BROO-nə-LESK-ee, /it/) and also nicknamed Pippo by Leon Battista Alberti, was an Italian architect, designer, goldsmith, and sculptor.
 He is considered to be a founding father of Renaissance architecture.
 He is recognized as the first modern engineer, planner, and sole construction supervisor.
 In 1421, Brunelleschi became the first person to receive a patent in the Western world.
 He is most famous for designing the dome of the Florence Cathedral, and for the mathematical technique of linear perspective in art which governed pictorial depictions of space until the late 19th century and influenced the rise of modern science.
 His accomplishments also include other architectural works, sculpture, mathematics, engineering, and ship design.
 Most surviving works can be found in Florence.

 Biography

 Early life

 Brunelleschi was born in Florence, Italy, in 1377.
-His father was Brunellesco di Lippo (born c.
+His father was Brunellesco di Lippo Lapi (born c.
 1331), a notary and civil servant.
 His mother was Giuliana Spini; he had two brothers.
 The family was well-off; the palace of the Spini family still exists across from the Church of Santa Trinità in Florence.
 The young Filippo was given a literary and mathematical education to enable him to follow the father's career.
 Being artistically inclined, however, Filippo, at the age of fifteen, was apprenticed as a goldsmith and a sculptor working with cast bronze.
 In December 1398 he became a master and joined the Arte della Seta, the wool merchants' guild, the wealthiest and most prestigious guild in the city, which also included jewellers and metal craftsmen.